No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 As for the outsourcing side, building a network of contractors is difficult.

-To access superior rates from contractors, it’s necessary to supply substantial amounts of work and with stability.
+To secure superior rates from contractors, it’s necessary to provide substantial work and stability.
 To do this across multiple markets requires even more photographer work as well as superior administrative and technological oversight.

 Specific obstacles include: